6 Best Homeowners Insurance Companies in New Hampshire 2023

 For this list, we selected companies that offer good value compared to the average cost of homeowners insurance in New Hampshire and the US national average to ensure you don’t pay more than necessary.

 Any homeowners policy you buy needs to provide enough protection for your home and belongings in the event that you experience a loss from a covered event.

 We have prioritized those insurance companies that provide a wide range of customizable options and riders, as well as flexible policy limits, to help you tailor your policy to your specific needs.

-We made a point to choose companies that offer at least three discounts on homeowners insurance or had costs that were below the state average even without discounts.
+We made a point to choose companies that offered at least three discounts on homeowners insurance or had costs below the state average even without discounts.

 In order to make our list, insurance companies needed to demonstrate a history of excellent customer support indicated by good reviews and ratings, and we gave extra points to companies with robust mobile, online, or around-the-clock support.

-Well-designed technology can streamline the process of getting a homeowners insurance quote, buying coverage, and filing and paying claims.
+Well-designed technology can streamline getting a homeowners insurance quote, buying coverage, and filing and paying claims.

 We chose companies with user-friendly websites, well-reviewed mobile apps, and online support and resources.